 This is performed through a low horizontal, generally hip-to-hip, and ideally below the underwear or bikini line.
 The procedure tends to offer the most complete abdominal improvement since it addresses many aspects of the entire abdomen.

 Additionally, the repair of the abdominal muscle separation creates the flattest belly.
-This is often referred to as a “full” tummy tuck, especially when comparing it with a mini tummy tuck.
+This is often referred to as a “full” abdominoplasty, especially when comparing it with a mini tummy tuck.